 Tier 2: Stimulus Awards

 The Tier 2 Stimulus Award is intended to support innovative research initiatives aimed at obtaining sufficient data to allow new applications for extramural funding.
-Tier 2 may have a larger budget and/or a longer time-frame than Tier 1.
-All UNC Lineberger Comprehensive Cancer Center members, UNC Chapel Hill faculty, and UNC system-school faculty are also encouraged to apply.
+Tier 2 may have a larger budget and/or a longer time frame than Tier 1 and should have some preliminary data supporting the research questions.

 Terms of the Awards